Table of Contents:

 Although Google (and the other search engines) are getting better at recognizing which content is canon during a duplicated content issue and most likely would be able to identify that you are the legitimate owner of the content, it’s still not a 100% perfect solution and may affect your site’s ranking in minor or major ways.

-When a cybercriminal impersonates your brand and your website to scam visitors that are actually looking to visit your legitimate website, it can hurt your brand reputation, potentially in a permanent way.
+When a cybercriminal impersonates your brand and your website to scam visitors who are actually looking to visit your legitimate website, it can hurt your brand reputation, potentially in a permanent way.

 The website visitors may think that your business is the one scamming them, and winning back their trust can be very challenging.
 Even if they understood that you’re also a victim in this, there would be those that will still blame you for not doing a good enough job in securing your brand’s online presence.